jupito/dwilib/doc/INSTRUCTIONS.md

     pmap.py -m SiN -d 10_1a/DICOM/ -o out.txt

-generates the normalized signal intensity curves for the whole image into file out.txt.
+generates the normalized signal intensity curves for the whole image into file `out.txt`.

 Correlation and ROC AUC analysis
 --------------------------------

-Programs correlation.py and roc_auc.py can be used to calculate pmap correlation with Gleason scores and ROC AUC based on how well it discriminates Gleason score groups.
+Programs `correlation.py` and `roc_auc.py` can be used to calculate pmap correlation with Gleason scores and ROC AUC based on how well it discriminates Gleason score groups.

 Some examples: